Disclosure Requirements – South Korea – KGBs and MSBs

 Background and legal basis

-The monthly disclosure for KGBs and MGBs is made in accordance with Articles 132-3 and 132-4 of the Enforcement Decree of the Corporate Tax Act, Articles 179-3 and 179-4 of the Enforcement Decree of the Income Tax Act, Article 6-14 (3) of the Financial Investment Business Regulations, Articles 5-1 (2) and (3) of the Enforcement Rules of the Financial Investment Business Regulations, and Article 7-39 (4) of the Foreign Exchange Transactions Regulations.
+The monthly disclosure for KGBs and MSBs is made in accordance with Articles 132-3 and 132-4 of the Enforcement Decree of the Corporate Tax Act, Articles 179-3 and 179-4 of the Enforcement Decree of the Income Tax Act, Article 6-14 (3) of the Financial Investment Business Regulations, Articles 5-1 (2) and (3) of the Enforcement Rules of the Financial Investment Business Regulations, and Article 7-39 (4) of the Foreign Exchange Transactions Regulations.

 Under these regulations, the Korean authorities are entitled to require CBL, through KSD, on request and/or on a regular basis, the disclosure of any data, information or document related to KGBs and MSBs held in the omnibus account maintained by CBL at the KSD.
 This obligation of disclosure covers, without being limited to, the identity and holdings of clients and/or beneficial owners of such recorded positions.